DecentricCorp/Lightrail-API-Docs/use-cases/gift-card.md

 - The `programId` of the program to which the card will belong.
 You can find this ID for a new or existing program by checking the program page in the Lightrail web application.

-Optionally, you can also specify the following information
+Optionally, you can also specify the following information:

 - The `initialValue` for the card.
 If not specified this will default to zero.
 - The validity period of the card, if applicable, by specifying `startDate` and `expires`.